alamin1x0/alamin1x0/README.md

 ### 👨‍🏫 &nbsp; About Me

 <p align="justify">

 My Name is Al-Amin .
-I'm an Android  Developer.
-I have more than 1+ year exprience in Android Development.
+I'm an Android App Developer.
+I have more than 1+ year experience in Android App Development.
 Customers satisfaction is my ultimate goal.
-I want to learn new topices Everyday.</p>
+I'am try to learn new thing Everyday.</p>
 <br />
 <!-- about-me section ends here  -->